 Many dog owners know that antifreeze is poisonous to dogs, but not all people understand how dangerous antifreeze poisoning can really be.
 Unfortunately, exposure to even a small amount of toxic antifreeze can quickly lead to death.
 Antifreeze poisoning in dogs is a very serious matter.

 Antifreeze is a common hazard during winter, but dogs can easily be exposed to it any time of year.
-Dogs are most likely to be poisoned if they ingest it, but it technically can be absorbed through the skin).
+Dogs are most likely to be poisoned if they ingest it, but it technically can be absorbed through the skin.
 It is believed that dogs are attracted to antifreeze because it has a sweet taste.
 Many manufacturers have added bittering agents to make antifreeze less enticing, but that does not always prevent ingestion.
 A dog may find antifreeze in storage areas but is not uncommon to find small puddles of it in driveways, garages, and roadways.
 Be wary of puddles that have a greenish color or iridescent haze.
-Avoid letting your dog lick the ground, especially where there are puddles.
+Avoid letting your dog walk through or lick the ground where there are puddles.

 Some types of antifreeze are more toxic than others.
 Most brands contain the active ingredient ethylene glycol, which is the most toxic kind.
 Antifreeze with the active ingredient propylene glycol or methanol is still poisonous, but not as serious as an antifreeze with ethylene glycol.

 It takes very little ethylene glycol to poison a dog.
 The average toxic dose depends on the dog's size.